Define a Service

 Requirements for session-scoped services:

-__init__must accept apeerparameter (the remote peer's endpoint ID as a hex string).- Instance attributes persist across all RPC calls within the session.
+__init__must accept apeerpositional parameter (the remote peer's endpoint id as a hex string).
+The framework callscls(peer)when a new session opens.- Instance attributes persist across all RPC calls within the session.

 Full working example